 New Mercedes EQA

 From the outside, the new Mercedes EQA doesn’t look that different to the Mercedes GLA on which it’s based.
 There are lots of differences under the skin, though; instead of a petrol, diesel or plug-in hybrid engine, there’s a 190hp electric motor and battery pack that’s big enough for a range of up to 265 miles.
 Versions with more power, all-wheel drive and bigger ranges have been confirmed, though they won’t be available when the EQA launches in early 2021.

 New Mercedes EQB

 The EQB will be an electric version of Mercedes’ GLB compact SUV.
 The EQB’s batteries are packaged under the floor, so the interior is no less spacious than the standard GLB.
-Crucially, it also means that the EQB should be available with seven seats – just like the upcoming Tesla Model Y. No details on the battery/motor set-up have been released but expect top-spec models being capable of going around 250-300 miles on a single charge.
+Crucially, it also means that the EQB should be available with seven seats – just like the upcoming Tesla Model Y. Because the EQB is closely related to the EQA, expect the new seven-seater to also offer similar performance and range to that car.
 Entry-level models will likely cost more than £40,000.

 New Mercedes EQE

 The EQE will be one of Mercedes’ most important electric cars when it goes on sale in 2021 or 2022.
 In many ways, it’ll be a scaled-down version of the S-Class-size EQS, and will share that car’s batteries and electric motors.
 It even looks like a scaled-down EQS and the interior is likely to be much the same too, both in terms of design and technology.
 A number of battery/motor combinations will be available; high-spec models will have two motors providing four-wheel-drive and a range of over 400 miles.
 It’s expected to cost from around £65,000.